mtafseerhaider/applitools-holiday-shopping-hackathon/README.md

 I have created this Hackathon project to participate in the **Applitools Holiday Shopping Hackathon 2020** challenge.
 This project is based on Cypress using JavaScript language.

-This README includes information about the project structure and instructions to execute the tests on all the three different versions of Applifashion application.
+This README includes information about the project structure and instructions to execute the tests on all the three different versions of AppliFashion app.

 ## Technologies